-On May 15, 2016, the Department of Defense (DOD) Consolidated Adjudications Facility (CAF) issued a Statement of Reasons (SOR) detailing reasons why DOD adjudicators could not make the affirmative determination of eligibility for a security clearance, and recommended referral to an administrative judge to determine whether a security clearance should be granted, continued, denied, or revoked.
+On December 4, 2016, the Department of Defense (DOD) Consolidated Adjudications Facility (CAF) issued a Statement of Reasons (SOR) detailing reasons why DOD adjudicators could not make the affirmative determination of eligibility for a security clearance, and recommended referral to an administrative judge to determine whether a security clearance should be granted, continued, denied, or revoked.
 The action was taken under Executive Order (Exec.
 Or.)
 10865, Safeguarding Classified Information Within Industry (February 20, 1960), as amended; DoD Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (January 2, 1992), as amended (Directive); and the Adjudicative Guidelines (AGs) implemented by DOD on September 1, 2006.

-Security Executive Agent Directive 4, National Security Adjudicative Guidelines (SEAD 4), dated December 10, 2016, superceded and replaced the September 2006 adjudicative guidelines (AGs).
+The Security Executive Agent, by Directive 4, National Security Adjudicative Guidelines (SEAD 4), dated December 10, 2016, superceded and replaced the September 2006 adjudicative guidelines (AGs).
 They apply to all covered individuals who require initial or continued eligibility for access to classified information or eligibility to hold a sensitive position.
-The new guidelines apply to all adjudicative decisions on or after June 8, 2017.
 Procedures for administrative due process for contractor personnel continue to be governed by DOD Directive 5220.6, subject to the updated substantive changes in the AGs, effective June 8, 2017.
-Application of the AGs that were in effect as of the issuance of the SOR would not affect my decision in this case.
+Application of the AGs that were in effect for the issuance of the SOR would not affect my decision in this case.

-Applicant responded to the SOR on June 8, 2016, and elected to have his case decided on the basis of the written record.
-Applicant received the File of Relevant Material (FORM) on August 8, 2016.
+Applicant responded to the SOR on January 12, 2017, and elected to have his case decided on the basis of the written record.
+Applicant received the File of Relevant Material (FORM) on February 28, 2017.
 He did not object to any of the exhibit items in the FORM or provide supplemental information.